-(B) Test for particulate matter using DEQ Method 5 or equivalent; metals using EPA Method 29, CARB Method M-436 or an equivalent method approved by DEQ; and if the Tier 1 CAGM chooses, chromium VI using a method approved by DEQ.
+(B) Test for particulate matter using DEQ Method 5 or equivalent; HAPs using EPA Method 29, CARB Method M-436 or an equivalent method approved by DEQ; and if the Tier 1 CAGM chooses, chromium VI using a method approved by DEQ.

 (C) Submit a source test plan to DEQ for approval at least 30 days before the test date.

-(D) For each metal HAP to be tested for, test while making a glass formulation that DEQ agrees has the highest potential emissions of that metal HAP.
-More than one source test may be required if a single glass formulation cannot meet this requirement for all metal HAPs to be tested for.
+(D) For each glass-making HAP to be tested for, test while making a glass formulation that DEQ agrees has the highest potential emissions of that glass-making HAP.
+More than one source test may be required if a single glass formulation cannot meet this requirement for all glass-making HAPs to be tested for.

-(E) Keep records of the amount of each metal HAP regulated under this rule used in the formulations that are produced during the source test runs, as well as other operational parameters identified in the source test plan.
+(E) Keep records of the amount of each glass-making HAP regulated under this rule used in the formulations that are produced during the source test runs, as well as other operational parameters identified in the source test plan.

-(c) Dispersion modeling for the purpose of demonstrating the exemption in this section is not required for any HAP metal that the source testing under subsection (b) shows is not greater than the applicable concentration listed in paragraphs (a)(A) through (a)(F); otherwise, dispersion modeling must be performed as follows:
+(c) Dispersion modeling for the purpose of demonstrating the exemption in this section is not required for any glass-making HAP that the source testing under subsection (b) shows is not greater than the applicable concentration listed in paragraphs (a)(A) through (a)(G); otherwise, dispersion modeling must be performed as follows:

 (A) Submit a modeling protocol for DEQ approval;